 - Cleaning up messy data reporting.

-- Running important quantitative research, such as heat & scroll maps.
+- Running important quantitative research, such as heat & scroll maps and behavior recordings.

 - Coming to a consensus on key metrics.

 - Fixing any grievously buggy issues in any parts of your website that facilitate the taking of money.